ethanshen18/language-game/README.md

 # Python Language Learning Game

 ## 2019 nwPlus Hack Day Project

-We live in a multicultural country and the tech community is extremely diverse.
+We live in a multicultural society and the tech community is extremely diverse.
 We see the importance of being able to communicate with people from all parts of the world.

 This is a Python-based dynamic web application built with Flask that allows English speakers to learn a new language by doing multiple choice quiz on a selected language.
 The objective is to correctly identify the English translation for the word being displayed.